noisefloordev/mosaix/readme.md

 Usage
 -----

-See "Test scene\Mosaix example.unity" for an example.
+See "Test scene\Demo scene.unity" for an example.

 - In the Inspector, Layer -> Add Layer, and create a layer to mosaic.
 ![](Images/Setup_AddLayer.png)